DIPlib/diplib/changelogs/diplib_next.md

   any function using a Fourier Transform from multiple threads, a race condition could occur.
 We've added a mutex to the function that maintains the cache to avoid this.

+- In 3.5.0, the original version of `dip::GetImageChainCodes()` was deprecated in favor of a new one that takes a `std::vector< dip::LabelType >` as input, as opposed to a `dip::UnsignedArray`.
+This caused code that called the function with an initializer array (`dip::GetImageChainCodes( image, { 1 } )`) to become ambiguous.
+A new overload that takes an initializer list as input fixes this ambiguity.

 ### Updated dependencies

 ### Build changes